pmoorman/growthcasts/collections/_posts/2018-07-27-You-cant-do-marketing-if-you-dont-know-the-lifetime-value.md

     - These tactics will be a great start to making your enterprise become more data-driven in marketing
 ---

-Calculating the lifetime value of your customers is an essential step in (data-driven) marketing.
+Calculating the lifetime value (LTV) of your customers is an essential step in (data-driven) marketing.

 *How come?*